Nimesha-Premaraja/kubernetes-gitops-platform/README.md

 ## Overview

-A cloud-native feedback management platform built using GitOps, containerization, and Kubernetes.
+A cloud-native feedback management platform built using GitOps Docker and Kubernetes.
 It provides a full-stack application (web frontend, REST API backend, and Postgres database) supporting automated deployments, Helm packaging, and CI/CD with quality and security scans.

 The platform is scalable, secure, and easily extensible, enabling rapid environment provisioning and modern cloud-native operational practices.